saucecontrol/PhotoSauce/readme.md

 Release History
 ---------------
 #### MagicScaler 0.7.1.0
-* Allow 0 Width and Height in Crop Mode.
-This enables crop-only or transcode-only operations.
+* Allow 0 Width and Height in Crop Mode from WebRSize.
+This re-enables crop-only or transcode-only operations.

 #### MagicScaler 0.7.0.0
 * Added .NET Core version.
 The Core build does not include metadata support (including auto-rotation) due to the absence of CustomMarshaler support in NetStandard <2.